ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-doc/src/main/resources/markdown/Customize.md

 ### Adjust conversion logic

 The EAC to RiC-O conversion is driven by the XSLTs in the folder `xslt_eac`.
-To customize the EAC/CPF conversion, edit in this folder the main XSLT file under `eac2rico.xslt`; in addition, if you need to adjust something in the relations processing, you may need to adjust `eac2rico-relations.xslt` and `eac2rico-keywords.xml`.
+To customize the EAC/CPF conversion, edit in this folder the main XSLT file under `main.xslt`; this XSLT does nothing by itself and allows you to overwrite the behavior of `eac2rico.xslt`; in addition, if you need to adjust something in the relations processing, you may need to adjust `eac2rico-relations.xslt` and `eac2rico-keywords.xml`.

 When you adjust something in the XSLT, add new unit tests under `unit-tests/eac2rico`, or adjust existing unit tests, and [run the unit tests command](UnitTests.html) to validate your modification and check nothing is broken.